 The conventional theory of medicine is that your health is a very straightforward of genetic traits, exposure to infection, gender and lifestyle.
 However, in most cases your emotional experience is a greater factor in your health and wellbeing than any of those.
 This statement is not simply some unfounded mumbo jumbo but a statement that has scientific backing.
 There is now growing support from the scientific and medical community to support the theory that there is a strong correlation between emotional experiences and a host of diseases and health conditions, ranging from sexual disfunction, depression to heart disease.

-To say that no one can truly enjoy good physical health without addressing their emotional health may seem a rather far fetched idea to some readers, but as Alice Miller expressed in the title of her book, ‘The Body Never Lies’ – and it must be said that there is the theory that the body can hold on to negative emotions and store them in the cellular level, thus experiencing emotional trauma as physical pain.
+To say that no one can truly enjoy good physical health without addressing their emotional health may seem a rather far fetched idea to some readers, but as Alice Miller expressed in the title of her book, ‘The Body Never Lies’ – and it must be said that there is the theory that the body can hold on to negative emotions and store them in the cellular level, thus experiencing emotional past negative events as physical pain.
 Dr Candace Pert, in her groundbreaking book, ‘Molecules of Emotion‘ explains the unity of mind and body and the ability of emotions to affect health.

 Our language is littered with expressions that point to emotions affecting the body; for example – have you ever heard someone say that tension and stress gives me a knot in my stomach?
 Or that in response to sadness, someone feels all choked up?
 And of course – a difficult person is a pain in the neck!